 Time: 6 hours

-The grandeur of rocky peaks and lush blankets of pine trees accompany you as you bike along this route — and you might also catch a glimpse of grazing elk, bighorn sheep and other animals on the roadside and surrounding cliffs.
+The grandeur of rocky peaks and lush blankets of pine trees accompany you as you bike along the Trail Ridge Road scenic byway — and you might also catch a glimpse of grazing elk, bighorn sheep and other animals on the roadside and surrounding cliffs.
 The ride combines straightaways and twists that showcase aspects of the park’s beauty.
 Higher up, tundra with brush no taller than a few feet is a stark contrast to the granite peaks of the Rockies that loom in the distance.
 The most scenic section of the ride comes across 4.5 miles of roadway that travel continuously at an altitude of more than 12,000 feet.
 Catch your breath here and enjoy the scenery.

 Quick Tip: Services are limited along the route, with a few ranger stations interspersed along the 28-mile ride.
 Traffic can be heavy toward the middle of summer, though drivers are usually courteous and well warned to share the road with cyclists.
 It’s a good idea to stop at a few of the overlooks along the way to enjoy scenery and give your body a break.
 Consider stopping at the Alpine Visitor Center, somewhat of a halfway marker between park entrances, complete with a snack bar and viewing stations.
 You should be aware of two switchback sections in particular, those near Fairview Curve and Rainbow Curve.
 Views are spectacular here, so drivers may be more focused on the scenery than on laboring cyclists.
 Road closures generally occur between Labor Day and Memorial Day.